 Columbia currently boasts five large murals within its borders - one a work in progress - with the promise of a large-scale project on the way that will include community participation.

 This painting of Columbia poet and painter Lloyd Mifflin was rendered by Columbia artist Mark Kise on the rear wall of the Foresters building facing, appropriately enough, the Columbia Historic Preservation Society.
 The mural was completed in 2014.

 Many travelers along Route 462 have marveled at this wall-sized mural that Columbians know well.
 The painting was commissioned by the renowned National Association of Watch and Clock Collectors and was rendered by artist Marion Stephenson.
-A bit of controversy is associated with the painting, however, as Columbia Spy reported HERE.

 This work-in-progress at Locust Street Park is being rendered by Joanna Spicer, an art teacher at Our Lady of the Angels Catholic School.
 When the "wraparound" mural is completed, the five circles shown above will feature the insignia of the five main branches of the armed services of the military: Army, Navy, Air Force, Marine Corps, and Coast Guard.
 The backstory on this project is HERE.

 The project is expected to be completed sometime in 2018.

 Columbia Spy first reported on this project HERE.